 Be smart with your money.
-As you slowly start to build up your clientele, make sure you are exercising your best judgement when it comes to controlling your costs.
-If you’re not good with money, make a conscious effort to get better and by all means find help if you need it.
+As you slowly start to build up your clientele, make sure you are exercising your best judgment when it comes to controlling your costs.
+If you’re not good with money, make a conscious effort to get better and by all means, find help if you need it.
 Find freebies wherever and whenever they present themselves.

 3. Get your marketing hat on.

 You’re not just promoting yourself, you’re promoting your brand.
 Nobody is going to evangelize your business louder than you can.
 Get comfortable with the art of self-promotion and solicitation, it’s an essential part of growing your brand.
 There is an abundance of free information on marketing your practice and maintaining your marketing presence.
 Take advantage of all of those resources such as blogs, podcasts, vlogs, and books.